Classification of simple commutative algebras in the Delannoy category: The Delannoy category

 \subsection{Schwartz spaces}

 Let $X$ be a $\GG$-set.
-The Schwartz space $\cC(X)$ is then an \'etale algebra in the category $\uRep(\GG)$.
+The Schwartz space $\cC(X)$ is then an \'etale algebra in the category $\uRep(\GG)$; indeed, in \cite[\S 9.6]{repst} it is shown that $\cC(X)$ has the structure of a special commutative Frobenius algebra, and such algebras are equivalent to \'etale algebras \cite[Proposition~4.11]{discrete}.
 The invariant algebra $\Gamma(\cC(X))$ consists of $\GG$-invariant $k$-valued functions on $X$.
 The algebra structure on this is given by pointwise multiplication of functions; this follows from the definition of the algebra structure on $\cC(X)$ given in \cite[Proposition~9.6]{repst}.
 In particular, $\cC(X)$ is a simple algebra if and only if $X$ is transitive.
 We thus have simple \'etale alebras $\cC(\bR^{(n)})$ for each $n \ge 0$.

 Theorem~\ref{mainthm} asserts that these are the only simple algebras in $\uRep(\GG)$, up to isomorphism.
 The more substantial part of the proof (carried out in \S \ref{s:proof}) is showing that any simple algebra is a subalgebra of some $\cC(\bR^{(n)})$.
 Given this, we are reduced to showing that any simple subalgebra of $\cC(\bR^{(n)})$ is isomorphic to some $\cC(\bR^{(m)})$.
 We take care of this part now.